Freshmeat-ch/casfee_projekt-1/readme.md

 - finalize css / theme
 - integrate a warning on delete
 - check the validation (currently on firefox the form validation errors are only shown once)
+- optional: add hash to url to enable back- & forward navigation in the browser